Early Years at Knayton

 Planning in the Moment

-At Knayton all of our planning, with the exception of Phonics and Mathematics, is based around our pupils interests and needs.
+At Knayton all of our planning, with the exception of Phonics, Mathematics, We Love to Read and RE is based around our pupils interests and needs.
 Links are made between the seven areas of development through purposeful play.
 Introducing concepts and knowledge into the children’s play by enhancing our provision.
 At Knayton our planning is based around 'Planning in the Moment'.
 Practitioners are trained to identify the teachable moment for children to progress.
 Based on what the children are already deeply involved in, this way of planning relies on skilled practitioners using quality interactions to draw out the children’s knowledge and build on it there and then (in the moment).
 This means that the practitioner needs the skills to be able to see the teachable moment from the child’s perspective and be skilled enough to know when to intervene and when to stand back and observe.
 'Planning in the Moment' is all about capturing the moment of engagement and running with it to make sure the children progress.

-Mathematics in Early Years at Knayton is based around the Early Years Mastery approach to Mathematics.
+Maths in Early Years at Knayton is based around the Early Years Mastery approach to Mathematics.
 Each week our teaching will be based around a number.
 The pupils will investigate and explore the 'Twoness of 2.'
 This is through a range of planned and structured play situations, both independent, and supported by teachers as play partners, where there is plenty of scope for exploration.
-Not a moment is wasted throughout the day, as Maths is emphasised in all aspects of the daily routine e.g. snack-time /lining up etc. Maths through real-life and meaningful experiences, using practical hands-on resources is key here.
+Not a moment is wasted throughout the day, as Maths is emphasised in all aspects of the daily routine e.g. snack-time /lining up etc. Maths through real-life and meaningful experiences, using practical hands-on resources is key.

 Parents as Partners